ArisatoX/Fabelio-Intern/README.md

 I'm using PHP and Phalcon framework to build the backend of the web.
 I used SQL Server for the database.
 I'm also using WSL which is the windows subsystem for linux.
 I've already included the htaccess file in the root and public folder too.

+Note: The product list starts from Sofa Tempat Tidur Mochi

 Setup Manual:
 1. Setup the virtual host configuration.
 I'm setting up my vhost in WSL so the apache virtual host location should be in /etc/apache2/sites-available.
 If you are accessing this from windows, I think you can find the conf file in your apache/conf/extra folder.
 Then you should add this command: